TRAVEL TIPS FOR A FAMILY HOLIDAY

 2. DON’T LEAVE ACCOMMODATION TO CHANCE

 The flight was delayed, the kids have been shouting at each other in the hire car for the last two hours and you pull into a hotel car park in the hope of getting a room….sorry, we’re fully booked!
 Looks like sleeping in the car is the only option!
-Seriously, don’t leave the accommodation to chance when travelling with little ‘uns.
+Seriously, don’t leave the accommodation to chance when you travel with little ‘uns.
 Book in advance, and if possible, book separate (but adjoining) rooms in hotels, it will cost more but is worth the extra money.
-Consider this, you’ve booked one room and the children are in bed at 8pm, are you going to go to bed the same time, or sit in complete silence…no, I didn’t think so.
-Having separate rooms means the children can rest undisturbed, and you can watch TV, read a book or enjoy each others company.
-Try to keep the children in a similar routine as back home, but keep in mind time differences and excitement, after all, the kids are in holiday mode.

 tip: if you do book separate rooms with a linked door, check the rooms over, make sure sockets are safe, check windows are locked and that any balcony doors are secure and cannot be opened by the children.